vadimsj/redland-renovations/README.md

 ## Credits

-Hamburger menu navigation was completed following the tutorial from Web Dev Simplified - https://youtu.be/dAIVbLrAb_U?feature=shared
+Hamburger menu navigation was implemented following the tutorial from Web Dev Simplified - https://youtu.be/dAIVbLrAb_U?feature=shared

 Intersection observer was implemented following the tutorial from Beyond Fireship - https://youtu.be/T33NN_pPeNI?feature=shared